eslint/eslint/README.md

 ## Frequently Asked Questions

-### I'm using JSCS, should I migrate to ESLint?

-Yes.
-[JSCS has reached end of life](https://eslint.org/blog/2016/07/jscs-end-of-life) and is no longer supported.

-We have prepared a [migration guide](https://eslint.org/docs/latest/use/migrating-from-jscs) to help you convert your JSCS settings to an ESLint configuration.

-We are now at or near 100% compatibility with JSCS.
-If you try ESLint and believe we are not yet compatible with a JSCS rule/configuration, please create an issue (mentioning that it is a JSCS compatibility issue) and we will evaluate it as per our normal process.

-### Does Prettier replace ESLint?

-No, ESLint and Prettier have different jobs: ESLint is a linter (looking for problematic patterns) and Prettier is a code formatter.
-Using both tools is common, refer to [Prettier's documentation](https://prettier.io/docs/en/install#eslint-and-other-linters) to learn how to configure them to work well with each other.

-### Why can't ESLint find my plugins?

-* Make sure your plugins (and ESLint) are both in your project's `package.json` as devDependencies (or dependencies, if your project uses ESLint at runtime).
-* Make sure you have run `npm install` and all your dependencies are installed.
-* Make sure your plugins' peerDependencies have been installed as well.
-You can use `npm view eslint-plugin-myplugin peerDependencies` to see what peer dependencies `eslint-plugin-myplugin` has.

 ### Does ESLint support JSX?

 Yes, ESLint natively supports parsing JSX syntax (this must be enabled in [configuration](https://eslint.org/docs/latest/use/configure)).
 Please note that supporting JSX syntax *is not* the same as supporting React.
 React applies specific semantics to JSX syntax that ESLint doesn't recognize.
 We recommend using [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react) if you are using React and want React semantics.

+### Does Prettier replace ESLint?

+No, ESLint and Prettier have different jobs: ESLint is a linter (looking for problematic patterns) and Prettier is a code formatter.
+Using both tools is common, refer to [Prettier's documentation](https://prettier.io/docs/en/install#eslint-and-other-linters) to learn how to configure them to work well with each other.

 ### What ECMAScript versions does ESLint support?